Edit

 Note

-To start the notebook and execute all the cells in sequence, select Run all on the top ribbon (under Home).
-Or, to only execute code from a specific cell, select the Run icon that appears to the left of the cell upon hover, or press SHIFT + ENTER on your keyboard while control is in the cell.
+In the following steps, you run each cell in the notebook sequentially.
+To execute a cell, select the Run icon that appears to the left of the cell upon hover, or press SHIFT + ENTER on your keyboard while the cell is selected.
+Alternatively, you can select Run all on the top ribbon (under Home) to execute all cells in sequence.

 Screenshot of a Spark session configuration screen, including a code cell and Run icon.